abuchanan920/historybook/README.md

 To perform a search, point your browser to [http://localhost:8080/search]()

+Note that you can get search engine debug information (useful for development) by appending "&debug=true" to the URL.

 If you are using Chrome and want to bulk load your browser history, take a look at the historybook-import project.

 # Architecture